 |Beneficiary||(4200)||Provided by the agency.
 The 8-digit numeric Agency Location Code (ALC) or 12-digit Credit Gateway account number used to identify government departments and agencies.
 The ALC/Credit Gateway account number is mandatory and must be specified in the funds transfer Beneficiary Identifier field to be correctly classified to the respective agency.
 Fedwires with invalid numbers are automatically returned to the originating financial institution.
 Agencies that use 3- or 4-digit ALCs should include preceding zeros to create a complete 8-digit ALC number.
 The agency name should be entered in the Beneficiary Name field.

 |Originator to Beneficiary Info.||(6000)||Used to identify information conveyed from the originator to the beneficiary; for example, details of the payment, including invoice numbers and amounts.

 |RECEIVING ABA NUMBER||051036706|

 |DFI ACCOUNT NUMBER||Enter the 6- or 12-digit agency account number.|

 |RECEIVING COMPANY NAME||Enter the agency account name or other identifier provided by the agency.|

 *CCD is the preferred SEC code.
-However, depending on an agency’s needs, other SEC codes can be used.
-Agency’s desiring to use SEC codes other than CCD should first consult with the Credit Gateway program manager.
+However, depending on an agency's needs, other SEC codes can be used.
+Agency’s desiring to use SEC codes other than CCD should first consult with the Credit Gateway program area.